WillPepperr/Google_Data_Analyst_Capstone/README.md

 <br />
 <br />
 <br />
-I transformed the data and added calculations Using Power BI.  <br/>
+I then needed to calculate extra values to create the visuals.
+I used formulas in the data view to create calculations and new columns to create insightful visualizations.  <br/>
 <br />
 <br />
 <a href="https://imgur.com/LLYmDr0"><img src="https://i.imgur.com/LLYmDr0.png" title="source: imgur.com" /></a>